julianbrowne/medea/readme.md

 ## Usage

-Check out the bundled example in examples.
+Check out the bundled examples.

 Make sure you have jQuery and Medea included in your app: